xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 The 'p' an 'q' build a dead-lock group, and so does 'i' and 'k'.
-All four states do not build a dead lock group. 'i' and 'k' depend on 'p' and 'q'. however, 'p' and 'q' do not depend neither on 'i' nor on 'k'.
+All four states do not build a dead lock group. 'i' and 'k' depend on 'p' and 'q'.
+However, 'p' and 'q' do not depend neither on 'i' nor on 'k'.

 In the case that the entry depends on the output of a dead-lock state of another group, then that other group must be determined first.

-A circular
-dependency, such as "group A depends on group B, depends on group C, which depends on group A", is impossible, because this would make all states of A, B, and C mutually dependent.
+A circular dependency, such as "group A depends on group B, depends on group C, which depends on group A", is impossible, because this would make all states of A, B, and C mutually dependent.
 Therefore, the states of those groups were, actually, a dead-lock group on their own.

 STATEMENT: